shawn120/SwiftUI100Days/README.md

 ## Directly to the swift files:

-Contain my solutions for each checkpoint.
+Including my solutions for each checkpoint.
 All the answer can get the correct output asked by the checkpoint, but not garantee to be the best solution.

 Day1-2: [Simple Data Type (Checkpoint 1)](/Day1-2_SimpleDataType.playground/Contents.swift)